yt-project/yt/doc/source/examining/loading_data.rst

 For Maestro and Castro, you would not need the ``inputs`` file, and you would have a ``job_info`` file in the plotfile directory.

+.. rubric:: Caveats

+* yt does not read the Maestro base state (although you can have Maestro map it to a full Cartesian state variable before writing the plotfile to get around this).
+* yt does not know about particles in Maestro.

 .. _loading-enzo-data:

 Enzo Data